Frequently Asked Questions

 (16) Where can I pick up the Divine Mercy Weekend program booklets?

 Pilgrims may pick up one per family at the following locations:

 Sunday: same as Saturday; also at the Prospect Hill shuttle bus locations & the corner of Vine & Pine Sts.

 (17) How can I volunteer for Mercy Sunday?

-Please go to our website at ShrineofDivineMercy.org/volunteers or email firstname.lastname@example.org.
+Please visit our Volunteer page or email email@example.com.
 There are many areas in need of volunteers.
 Our volunteers are very important to us.
 This event would not be possible without their assistance.
 If you are not volunteering, please treat our volunteers with kindness and respect as they are helping us out of the goodness of their hearts during the weekend.